 Who is the NLT (or NIV) Life Application Study Bible for?

+The Life Application Study Bible (LASB) is the best selling Study Bible of all time, and for good reason.
 Personally, I would wholeheartedly recommend the The NLT (or NIV) Life Application Study Bible as somebody’s first Study Bible.
 Even if it’s not your first Study Bible, it’s worth having one of these on your shelf.

 From a marketing perspective, the publisher notes that the LASB is the most complete Bible ever compiled.
 Even though this is nothing more than marketing hype, there’s a lot to love about the NLT (or NIV) LASB.